-- Conducted an environmental scan to learn how other professional associations are addressing equity and racial justice in their codes; - Convened two virtual focus groups; and - Facilitated two in-person member feedback sessions during the 2021 ICMA Annual Conference.
+- Conducted an environmental scan to learn how other professional associations are addressing equity and racial justice in their codes; - Convened two virtual focus groups; - Facilitated two in-person member feedback sessions during the 2021 ICMA Annual Conference; and - Launched a series of virtual meetings open to all members.
+The first was held on January 7, and there are additional virtual meetings scheduled on February 25 and April 29.